dfkibasys/docker/README.md

 ## Installation

 1) Clone this repo
-2) Navigate into the subfolders 'backend' and 'demonstrator'.
+2) Navigate into the subfolders `backend` and `demonstrator`.
-3) Inside the .env file, specify the `HOSTNAME` variable, the default is set to '127.0.0.1'.
+3) Inside the .env file, specify the `HOSTNAME` variable, the default is set to `127.0.0.1`.
 So, for local installations nothing needs to be changed.
    * In the backend stack, this is required for dealing with the Apache Kafka-specific concept of advertised listeners in combination with docker.
    * The same concept is applied in the demonstrator stack for rewriting URL endpoints of administration shells and hosted submodels.
+   * This setting is also important if you want to access the control component server from outside the docker environment, e.g., via an OPC-UA client or an externally running BaSys plattform.
+Since the server creates it own self-signed certificate if no real certificate is provided, this will raise security warnings which can be ignored in the demonstration setting.
+     * As an example, if you use the vmware VM (see below) in a NATed network environment and want to access the control component server with the UA-Expert, set `HOSTNAME` to something like `192.168.152.128`.
 4) Create the Docker stack
-5) Immediately stop the containers 'service-platform' and cc-server'.
-For demonstration purposes, they should be started manually whenever needed in the order 'cc-server' -> 'service-platform'.
-For this reason, these containers do not specify a 'restart: always' policy.
+5) Immediately stop the containers `service-platform` and `cc-server`.
+For demonstration purposes, they should be started manually whenever needed in the order `cc-server` -> `service-platform`.
+For this reason, these containers do not specify a `restart: always` policy.

 ```bash
 git clone https://github.com/BaSys-PC1/docker.git